 Have your camera at the ready and enjoy the wonderful views of Moreton Bay, Moreton Island, Redcliffe and the skyline of Brisbane as you head towards open waters.

-The crew are extremely knowledgable about the marine life and it was really interesting and informative listening to the commentary during the day.
+The crew are extremely knowledgeable about marine life and it was really interesting and informative listening to the commentary during the day.

-TIP – If you are prone to sea sickness there are tablets available for a $1 on the boat and a member of the crew will come around with them.
+TIP – If you are prone to seasickness there are tablets available for $1 on the boat and a member of the crew will come around with them.

 Sailing through Moreton Bay Marine Park

 Before reaching the open waters of the Pacific Ocean the MV Eye Spy sails through the waters of Moreton Bay Marine Park.